-The West End is London's heart, and has been resilient over centuries, but COVID-19 has struck hard.
-We've set out a recovery plan to help the West End recover more quickly from the pandemic.
+The West End is London's heart, and has been resilient over centuries, but COVID-19 has struck the area hard.
+We've set out a plan to help the West End recover more quickly from the pandemic.

 The West End is at the heart of London’s cultural life and the UK’s global appeal.
 But the neighbourhood has struggled with the slowdown of commuting and tourism.
 Retail sales have plummeted, visitors are staying away and many of the area’s hospitality, arts and retail jobs are under threat.

 To help the West End recover, make it a greener, and more liveable neighbourhood and support local businesses: